microsoft/DirectX-Specs/d3d/BackgroundProcessing.md

 **KEEP_ALL** does not request any specific change of behavior.
 Previous results are still valid, and the driver may continue tracking whatever statistics are in the middle of being measured.

 **COMMIT_RESULTS** hints that the workload seen so far represents the complete set of what is worth optimizing based on, for instance that a scene flythrough has finished in a benchmarking tool, or playback of the single frame being analyzed has completed in PIX.
 The UMD should kick off any desired background processing based on what it has seen so far, as no different work will be incoming in the near future.
 After the UMD returns from a SetBackgroundProcessingMode call that specifies COMMIT_RESULTS, all currently queued background tasks will be considered part of the commit.
 Once that set of tasks finishes executing, the provided hEventToSignalOnCompletion will be signaled.
+As indicated above, if this is combined with DISABLE_BACKGROUND_WORK, the disable state (i.e. the inability to submit more tasks) will take effect after returning from the SetBackgroundProcessingMode call.

 If the UMD has been gathering statistics about eg. commonly used constant values, and is waiting for some threshold amount of data to be recorded before acting on this information, the commit flag should scale up whatever frequency histograms have been recorded so far to give the same result as if the normal act-now threshold had been reached after a longer period of data collection.
 This is important to let PIX replay only one single frame capture, but then request a final set of optimized shaders matching that work, without having to waste time repeating a single frame many hundreds of times.